 Celebrate Día de los Muertos by honoring the lives of friends, relatives and loved ones who have passed away.
 Also called Day of the Dead, this traditional Mexican holiday starts on Oct.
 31 and ends on Nov.
 2.

 Festivities include creating small altars at home, citywide festivals filled with processions, family altars, dance, music, costumes, face painting and food.
-Participate in San Diego’s Día de los Muertos events—make crafts and remember the people who have filled your life with love, wisdom and guidance.
+Participate in San Diego’s virtual and in-person Día de los Muertos events—make crafts and remember the people who have filled your life with love, wisdom and guidance.